 - Aligning Developers with a DevOps Cloud Strategy

-- Case Study: Leading Sports eCommerce Company Chooses iTMethods to Execute the Migration to Atlassian Data Center on the AWS as-a-Service - July 3, 2018
+- Case Study: Fanatics, a leading Sports eCommerce Company Chooses iTMethods’ DevOps SaaS Platform for Migration to Atlassian Data Center on AWS as-a-Service - July 3, 2018

 - iTMethods Launches CloudBees Jenkins Enterprise on Amazon Elastic Container Service for Kubernetes as a Managed Service - June 13, 2018

 - Understanding the ROI of Enterprise DevOps - June 6, 2018